Mobile App Further Prepares County of San Diego Citizens for Emergencies

 San Diego County has seen its share of emergencies.
 After devastating wildfires in 2003 and 2007, the county sought to improve its emergency communication services.
 OES had updated its public information materials, moving from press releases and informational booklets to add a one-stop website.
 But the rapid rise of mobile devices created a new opportunity for getting real-time information into peoples’ hands.
 San Diego County wanted a mobile application and wanted it quickly, before the next fire season came around.

 San Diego County OES began brainstorming development of the mobile application, SD Emergency, and selected AT&T to provide app development, management and hosting.
-AT&T provided a Mobile Enterprise Application Platform (MEAP) from allied vendor Verivo.
-The app enables OES to extend its web content out to a wider public, providing in-depth information to help citizens prepare in advance of an emergency and delivering alerts during an event.
+The Mobile Application Development Platform from AT&T enables OES to extend its web content out to a wider public, providing in-depth information to help citizens prepare in advance of an emergency and delivering alerts during an event.
 The solution works across multiple operating systems, making the app available on many different devices.
 With support from the AT&T advanced mobile application team, San Diego County took SD Emergency from idea to app store in just nine months.